orangemn6/tertius/README.md

 ## License

-This is licensed under the [GNU General Public License, version 3.0](http://www.gnu.org/licenses/gpl-3.0.html) by orangemn6 (And now, Pythone)
+This is licensed under the [GNU General Public License, version 3.0](http://www.gnu.org/licenses/gpl-3.0.html) by orangemn6 (Links changed by Pythone)